-In time, Cruise Ship Schedule COM will become your ultimate source of most accurate information regarding cruise destinations, lines, ships and ports as cruise calendar (dates, port times) and cruise ship itineraries.
+In time, Cruise Ship Schedule COM will become your ultimate source of most accurate information regarding cruise destinations, lines, ships and ports as cruise calendars (dates, port times) and cruise ship itinerary information.

 “Cruise Schedule” is synonymous to “Cruise Calendar” and “Cruise (sailing) Dates” and it simply means all dates on which a particular passenger ship sails.
 As details, a cruise schedule offers a departure date and time, all call ports dates and times (where and when your ship will be on its current itinerary) and the last one is the disembarkation date and time of arrival in the last port on its route.
 Most ships dock and stay in one port for 1 or 2 days (rarely 3, the majority are 1 day port stays), and depending on region, line and itinerary – they visit (call on) 1 to 3-4 different ports, simply because visiting many ports means more port charges and Gov fees, and longer itineraries.
 Which also means not cheap cruises and fewer passengers – not so many travelers are fortunate to have the time and money to do longer voyages.
 However, on special (longer) cruises the total number of ports of call may sour up to 40, and even more – think of World Cruise deals on Around The World voyages.
 In the category of “longer than usual” itineraries are also most of the ships’ relocation cruises (always with an one-way itinerary), round-trip Transatlantic cruises (most of which are from UK, and some from Florida), all Panama Canal crossing cruises, Round The World cruise segments, round-trips to Pacific Islands (and Hawaii) leaving from Florida ports, and the optional Back To Back (consecutive) cruises combining two voyages (on the same or different ships).